openstack/releases/doc/source/reference/process.rst

 #.
 At the same time, generate RC1 release requests (including the
    ``stable/$series`` branch creation) for all cycle-with-rc deliverables.

+   Keep in mind you can use `release-test` as a canary test. `release-test` needs to have a RC1 anyway for preparing the final release.

 #.
 Those patches will be used as a base to communicate with the team:
    if a team wants to wait for a specific patch to make it to the release, someone from the team can -1 the patch to have it held, or update